-At the end of February 2019, a civil court in Mexico City has ruled to freeze the Mexican bank accounts of the software company SAP.
+At the end of February 2019, a civil court in Mexico City has ruled in favor of Dominion Group and to freeze the Mexican bank accounts of the software company SAP.
 In total, 10 million dollars – or their equivalent in national currency, 190 million Pesos – were to be secured, for example through frozen checking accounts, payments, assets, transactions, securities, and bank deposits at securities administrations.

 SAP’s principal banks complied with the ruling of the court, meaning that 20 million U.S. dollars are currently frozen in SAP’s bank accounts.